bendmorris/beaver/TUTORIAL.md

 syntax is a superset of the Turtle RDF serialization format.

 Beaver files contain series of semantic statements.
 These statements contain a subject, a predicate (describing a relationship), and an object.
-If a statement contains more than three parts, the additional parts represent additional
-objects: subject, predict, object1, object2...
+Each statement describes how its subject is related to its object; in other words, it describes a property of the subject.
+If a statement contains more than three parts, the additional parts represent additional objects: subject, predict, object1, object2...

 Each part of a statement can be either a literal (e.g. `"abc"` or `1.0` or `3`) or a  URI (represented in angled brackets: `<http://www.example.org/cat>`.)